High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Introduction

-To address the aforementioned problems in compositional data regression, we introduce a \emph{high-dimensional log-error-in-variable regression} model that directly handles count covariates without normalization into compositions or imputation of zeros.
+To address the aforementioned challenges in compositional data regression, we introduce a \emph{high-dimensional log-error-in-variable regression model} that directly handles count covariates without normalization into compositions or imputation of zeros.
 Recall $W_{ij}$ is the count of the $j$th component in the $i$th sample.
-We assume $W_i=(W_{i1},\ldots, W_{ip})^\top$ to satisfy Dirichlet-multinomial distribution \citep{mosimann1962compound} given the total count $N_i=\sum_{j=1}^pW_{ij}$ in the $i$th sample,
+We assume $W_i=(W_{i1},\ldots, W_{ip})^\top$ follows the Dirichlet-multinomial distribution \citep{mosimann1962compound} given the total count $N_i=\sum_{j=1}^pW_{ij}$ in the $i$th sample, and $N_i\sim\text{Poisson}(\nu_i)$ to account for the randomness of sequencing depth.
+That is,